Computer-Society-EWU/visualization-with-python/README.md

 # D-Lab Visualization with Python workshop

-This repository contains materials for the Visualization with Python workshop at the UC Berkeley D-Lab.
+This repository contains materials for the Visualization with Python workshop at the IEEE: Computer Society EWU student branch.

 ### 1. Software for the workshop